quay/clair/Documentation/howto/testing.md

 podman push --tls-verify=false localhost:8080/clairv4-org/testing:latest
 ```

-Docker pushes is possible however you will need to add "localhost:8080" as an insecure repository.
+Using docker to push is possible, however you will need to add "localhost:8080" as an insecure repository.
 See [Insecure Repository](https://docs.docker.com/registry/insecure/)

 ## Making changes to configuration

-You may want to play with either Clair's or Quays configuration.
+You may want to play with either Clair or Quay's configuration.
-If so the configuration files can be found inside the repo:
+If so, the configuration files can be found inside the repository at
-`./local-dev/quay/config.yaml` and `./local-dev/clair.yaml`
+`local-dev/quay/config.yaml` and `local-dev/clair.yaml`.

-Any changes to the configs will require a restart of the local dev service.
-Take a lookat the `./Makefile` for the various restart targets.
+Any changes to the configs will require a restart of the relevant service.
+Take a look at the `Makefile` for the various restart targets.

 ## Tearing it down